 Is Rome too cold in December?
 Weather overview

-December marks the beginning of the winter season with the winter solstice on December 21st.
-While the whole month starts to be chilly, towards the end of the December, the weather in Rome is pretty biting.
+December marks the beginning of the winter season in Italy with the winter solstice on December 21st.
+While the whole month starts to be chilly, towards the end of December, the weather in Rome in winter is pretty biting.

 On average, temperatures in Rome in December range between 13°C/55°F and 4°C/39°F. It hardly goes below zero, but it can happen, especially at night towards the end of the month.

 December is slightly less rainy than November but still one of the rainiest months of the year in Rome with an average of 8 days of rain.
-This means that your chances to find a rainy day are quite slim, and often the rainfall will be concentrated at night.
+This means that your chances of finding a rainy day are quite slim, and often the rainfall will be concentrated at night.

 If I think of Rome in December, I picture almost always chilly yet sunny days, and quite clear nights with some occasional clouds.
 This being said, wearing a waterproof coat will definitely give you peace of mind.